The story of a forgotten America.

 In 1978, Helvetia was listed on the National Register of Historic Places, and today it is an area known for its Swiss traditions, festivals, food, and folklife.

-After Ben departed on the next day for home, I spent time roaming the Allegheny plateau, coming across remnants of when education was locally-based.
-Norris School was a larger four-classroom school whereas Georgetown School was a simpler one-room facility.
+As Ben returned home, I continued to explore, discovering remnants of local education and rural life.
+I came across the abandoned Norris School was a larger four-classroom school, whereas Georgetown School was a simpler one-room facility.
 Both have been closed for decades, victims of consolidation.

 Driving the back roads, you never know what you’ll encounter.
 Nestled on the side of Pen Run valley is a rustic two-story clapboard-sided house, still standing after decades of disuse because of its tin roof and sturdy construction.
 It appears to have functioned as a hayloft more recently.